judithsanchez/scoutly/TODOS/phase-2.md

-Phase 2: Building the Automation Engine (TDD)
+# Phase 2: Building the Automation Engine (TDD) - ✅ COMPLETED

+**STATUS**: ✅ **FULLY IMPLEMENTED AND TESTED**

+- All scheduler tests passing (5/5)
+- All worker tests passing (5/5)
+- Pipeline-only architecture confirmed
+- Database-backed logging implemented
+- Documentation and diagrams created
+- Ready for Phase 3 deployment

 Goal: Implement the "Scheduler" and "Worker" scripts that will form the core of the automated scraping system.
 We will follow a test-driven apprexport async function processJob(job: any, logger: Logger) {
 const company = await Company.findById(job.companyId);
 // For now, we'll use your hardcoded user for the orchestrator